brenthompson2/MIDI/README.md

 trackDrums.cpp = where a track is written. calls the individual functions to write the events for a track
 	calls functions from channelMessages.cpp and metaEvents.cpp to write individual events

-**** Current Status ****
-- need to read an array of bytes from the file
-- in melody, output the bytes as eighth notes with one eighth note rest at the end
-- in chords, output them as whole notes
-- make a sick drum line irrelevant to the input file